The Hele-Shaw semi-flow

 \subsection{The Hopf maximum principle}

-In this subsection, we prove a result of independent interest which shows that, in any dimension, and for general $C^{1,\alpha}$-domains, the Taylor coefficient is bounded from below and from above (see Remark~\ref{R:4}).
+In this section, we prove a result of independent interest which shows that, in any dimension, and for general $C^{1,\alpha}$-domains, the Taylor coefficient is bounded from below and from above (see Remark~\ref{R:4}).

 \begin{proposition} Let $d=N-1\ge 1$, $\alpha\in (0,1]$ and $C>0$.
 There exists $ \lambda >1$ such that, if $ \Vert h \Vert_{C^{1,\alpha}(\xR^d)} \le C $ and $ u$ is a harmonic function in $\Omega=\{x\in\xR^N\,;\, x_N < h(x')\} $ which vanishes at the boundary $\partial\Omega$, with